decentraland/schemas/report/schemas.api.md

     validate: ValidateFunction<CreditsCompleteGoalsReminderEvent>;
 }

+// Warning: (ae-missing-release-tag) "CreditsDoNotMissOutReminderEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "CreditsDoNotMissOutReminderEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type CreditsDoNotMissOutReminderEvent = BaseEvent & {
+    type: Events.Type.CREDITS_SERVICE;
+    subType: Events.SubType.CreditsService.DO_NOT_MISS_OUT_REMINDER;
+    metadata: {
+        address: EthAddress;
+    };
+};

+// @public (undocumented)
+export namespace CreditsDoNotMissOutReminderEvent {
+    const // (undocumented)
+    schema: JSONSchema<CreditsDoNotMissOutReminderEvent>;
+    const // (undocumented)
+    validate: ValidateFunction<CreditsDoNotMissOutReminderEvent>;
+}

 // Warning: (ae-missing-release-tag) "CreditsGoalCompletedEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 // Warning: (ae-missing-release-tag) "CreditsGoalCompletedEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //